cappellettiJP/cappellettiJP/README.md

 - 👋 Hi, I’m @cappellettiJP
-- 👀 I’m a student of Full Stack Developer
+- 👀 I’m a Full Stack Developer and DevOps
-- 🌱 I’m currently learning to use GitHub and Front End
+- 🌱 I’m currently learning DevOps and DevSecOps
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me juanpablocappelletti@gmail.com